Hire a digital technology intern for up to 6 months in a full-time position and get up to $30,000 for their salary and training expenses.

 - Available to work for at least six months

 *Refugee protection must be conferred under the Immigration and Refugee Protection Act.
-Persons awaiting refugee status, as well as those who hold a temporary visitor visa, student visa or work visa, are ineligible to participate in a Youth Employment Strategy initiative.
+Persons awaiting refugee status, as well as those who hold a temporary visitor visa, student visa or work visa, are ineligible to participate in a Youth Employment and Skills Strategy initiative.